-Article 58(3) requires taking the mentioned 3 criteria 'normally' into account, but there is no provision how this should be done in practise.
-Moreover, consideration of further aspects and criteria for priority setting is not excluded.
-Hence, Article 58(3) leaves discretion regarding the design of an approach used for prioritising Candidate list substances for inclusion in Annex XIV.
+Article 58(3) requires taking the mentioned three criteria 'normally' into account, but there is no provision how this should be done in practice.
+Moreover, the consideration of further aspects and criteria for priority setting is not excluded.
+Hence, Article 58(3) leaves discretion regarding the design of an approach used for prioritising Candidate List substances for inclusion in Annex XIV.

-Information on the approach currently applied is provided below.
+Information on the approach applied is provided below.

-3. Prioritisation approach applied
+3. Prioritisation

-The prioritisation approach applied by ECHA to the current recommendation round (6th recommendation) was discussed with, and has been agreed by, the Member State Committee (MSC).
-Please refer to http://echa.europa.eu/documents/10162/13640/gen approach syhc prior in recommendations en.pdf
+The prioritisation approach applied by ECHA was discussed with, and has been agreed by, the Member State approach applied Committee (MSC).
+Please refer to:

+http://echa.europa.eu/documents/10162/13640/gen approach syhc prior in recommendations en.pdf